nes-lab/shepherd/docs/dev/gps_sync.rst

 - The stationary mode was enabled to get a better percussion and a stable performance
 - the GPS- and galileo-satelite-systems were enabled to get a fast and stable fix

-In addition the standard config of the receiver leads to the following behaviour:
+In addition the standard config of the receiver leads to the following behavior:

 - If the PPS is not locked, the LED on the capelet will not blink.
 After the lock is attained, the LED will start blinking at 1 Hz.
 - NMEA messages are enabled for the UART link which connects to the BeagleBone.